andriadze/dont-be-eaten-privacy/privacy.md

-# Privacy Policy — Don’t Be Eaten
+# Privacy Policy — Below The Surface
 **Last Updated:** 15 November 2025

 ## Overview
-**Don’t Be Eaten** aims to collect as little data as possible.
+**Below The Surface** aims to collect as little data as possible.
 At this time, the game collects **no personal information** and does **not** require user accounts.

 The game is built with **Kaboom.js**, a JavaScript game engine.